bdshrk/bdshrk.github.io/portfolio/map-game.md

 ## Actions

 Each country has actions that provided rewards upon completion.
 Actions form a branching tree where previous actions or other requirements (`prereq`) need to be completed before the action can be started.
 Actions take time to complete and sometimes require a price to begin.
-The process of constructing factories is implemented as an action which costs currency and rewards a factory on completion.
+The process of constructing factories is implemented as an action which costs currency and rewards a factory upon completion.
 Actions have progress bars to track the progression in the appropriate UI menu.

 ```json
 {